dreyyan/CIPHER-Midterms-Programming-CPP/README.md

 Try solving these small challenges using what you’ve learned so far.
 Click any file to see the problem description or solution.

-- [helloWorldMod.cpp](Practice-Problems/01-helloWorldMod.cpp) – Ask the user for their name and print a hello world message
+- [01-helloWorldMod.cpp](Practice-Problems/01-helloWorldMod.cpp) – Ask the user for their name and print a hello world message
-- [commentsPractice.cpp](Practice-Problems/02-commentsPractice.cpp) – Add comments to a program that prints a message
+- [02-commentsPractice.cpp](Practice-Problems/02-commentsPractice.cpp) – Add comments to a program that prints a message
-- [dataTypesExplore.cpp](Practice-Problems/03-dataTypesExplore.cpp) – Work with different data types (int, float, etc.)
+- [03-dataTypesExplore.cpp](Practice-Problems/03-dataTypesExplore.cpp) – Work with different data types (int, float, etc.)
-- [variableSwap.cpp](Practice-Problems/04-variableSwap.cpp) – Swap the values of two variables
+- [04-variableSwap.cpp](Practice-Problems/04-variableSwap.cpp) – Swap the values of two variables
-- [arithmeticCalc.cpp](Practice-Problems/05-arithmeticCalc.cpp) – Perform basic arithmetic operations on two numbers
+- [05-arithmeticCalc.cpp](Practice-Problems/05-arithmeticCalc.cpp) – Perform basic arithmetic operations on two numbers
-- [escapeSequencePractice.cpp](Practice-Problems/06-escapeSequencePractice.cpp) – Use escape sequences to format output
+- [06-escapeSequencePractice.cpp](Practice-Problems/06-escapeSequencePractice.cpp) – Use escape sequences to format output
-- [formattedOutput.cpp](Practice-Problems/07-formattedOutput.cpp) – Format output neatly with variables
+- [07-formattedOutput.cpp](Practice-Problems/07-formattedOutput.cpp) – Format output neatly with variables
-- [gradeChecker.cpp](Practice-Problems/08-gradeChecker.cpp) – Determine a letter grade from a score
+- [08-gradeChecker.cpp](Practice-Problems/08-gradeChecker.cpp) – Determine a letter grade from a score
-- [dayOfWeek.cpp](Practice-Problems/09-dayOfWeek.cpp) – Print the day of the week using a switch statement
+- [09-dayOfWeek.cpp](Practice-Problems/09-dayOfWeek.cpp) – Print the day of the week using a switch statement
-- [countEvenNumbers.cpp](Practice-Problems/10-countEvenNumbers.cpp) – Print even numbers using a loop
+- [10-countEvenNumbers.cpp](Practice-Problems/10-countEvenNumbers.cpp) – Print even numbers using a loop
-- [sumUntilZero.cpp](Practice-Problems/11-sumUntilZero.cpp) – Sum numbers until zero is entered
+- [11-sumUntilZero.cpp](Practice-Problems/11-sumUntilZero.cpp) – Sum numbers until zero is entered
-- [guessNumber.cpp](Practice-Problems/12-guessNumber.cpp) – Create a simple number guessing game
+- [12-guessNumber.cpp](Practice-Problems/12-guessNumber.cpp) – Create a simple number guessing game
-- [rectangleArea.cpp](Practice-Problems/13-rectangleArea.cpp) – Calculate the area of a rectangle using a function
+- [13-rectangleArea.cpp](Practice-Problems/13-rectangleArea.cpp) – Calculate the area of a rectangle using a function
-- [maxOfThree.cpp](Practice-Problems/14-maxOfThree.cpp) – Find the largest of three numbers using a function
+- [14-maxOfThree.cpp](Practice-Problems/14-maxOfThree.cpp) – Find the largest of three numbers using a function
-- [stringReverse.cpp](Practice-Problems/15-stringReverse.cpp) – Reverse a string using a loop
+- [15-stringReverse.cpp](Practice-Problems/15-stringReverse.cpp) – Reverse a string using a loop
-- [arraySum.cpp](Practice-Problems/16-arraySum.cpp) – Sum the elements of an array
+- [16-arraySum.cpp](Practice-Problems/16-arraySum.cpp) – Sum the elements of an array
-- [arrayMinMax.cpp](Practice-Problems/17-arrayMinMax.cpp) – Find the smallest and largest values in an array
+- [17-arrayMinMax.cpp](Practice-Problems/17-arrayMinMax.cpp) – Find the smallest and largest values in an array
+- [18-PrimeNumberCheck.cpp](Practice-Problems/18-PrimeNumberCheck.cpp) – Check if a number is prime using loops
+- [19-PalindromeString.cpp](Practice-Problems/19-PalindromeString.cpp) – Check if a string is a palindrome
+- [20-FibonacciSequence.cpp](Practice-Problems/20-FibonacciSequence.cpp) – Generate Fibonacci numbers up to a limit
+- [21-GCDCalculator.cpp](Practice-Problems/21-GCDCalculator.cpp) – Find the GCD of two numbers using a loop
+- [22-NumberPattern.cpp](Practice-Problems/22-NumberPattern.cpp) – Print a number pattern using nested loops
+- [23-StringVowelCount.cpp](Practice-Problems/23-StringVowelCount.cpp) – Count vowels in a string
+- [24-AveragePositiveNumbers.cpp](Practice-Problems/24-AveragePositiveNumbers.cpp) – Calculate average of positive numbers
+- [25-MultiplesInRange.cpp](Practice-Problems/25-MultiplesInRange.cpp) – Print multiples of a number in a range
+- [26-ReverseArray.cpp](Practice-Problems/26-ReverseArray.cpp) – Reverse an array in-place
+- [27-DigitSum.cpp](Practice-Problems/27-DigitSum.cpp) – Sum the digits of a number
+- [28-TriangleValidator.cpp](Practice-Problems/28-TriangleValidator.cpp) – Check if three sides form a valid triangle
+- [29-CountOccurrences.cpp](Practice-Problems/29-CountOccurrences.cpp) – Count occurrences of a character in a string
+- [30-FactorialRange.cpp](Practice-Problems/30-FactorialRange.cpp) – Print factorials within a range
+- [31-PerfectNumber.cpp](Practice-Problems/31-PerfectNumber.cpp) – Check if a number is perfect
+- [32-StringCaseToggle.cpp](Practice-Problems/32-StringCaseToggle.cpp) – Toggle case of characters in a string
+- [33-ArrayRotation.cpp](Practice-Problems/33-ArrayRotation.cpp) – Rotate an array by k positions
+- [34-PrimeFactors.cpp](Practice-Problems/34-PrimeFactors.cpp) – Find prime factors of a number
+- [35-BinaryConverter.cpp](Practice-Problems/35-BinaryConverter.cpp) – Convert a number to binary
+- [36-MatrixDiagonalSum.cpp](Practice-Problems/36-MatrixDiagonalSum.cpp) – Sum the diagonals of a square matrix
+- [37-LongestWord.cpp](Practice-Problems/37-LongestWord.cpp) – Find the longest word in a sentence

 ✉️ **Want your code checked or reviewed?**
 Feel free to reach out to **CIPHER's Research & Development Head** on **Messenger**!